 The DPR expresses what percentage of earnings the company paid out to its owners or shareholders.
 Any money the company doesn't pay out typically goes to pay down the firm's debt or reinvest in key operations.

 The DPR alone cannot define a company's health but it gives a sense for how the company prioritizes investment in future growth.
 It may also give insight into where the company is in its life cycle.

-You calculate the DPR by dividing the annual dividends per share by the Earnings Per Share.
+You can calculate the DPR by dividing the dividends per share by the company's earnings per share:

 DPR = Dividends Per Share / EPS

 For example, if a company paid out $1 per share in annual dividends and had $3 in EPS, the DPR would be 33%. ($1 / $3 = 33%)

 How to Interpret the Dividend Payout Ratio

 The real question is whether 33% equates to a good or bad payout, which varies depending on the interpretation.
 Growing companies typically retain more profits to fund growth, which offers the chance of more favorable dividends in the future, while offering lower or no dividends in the present.